xiaonaitong/clj-file-browser/README.md

 # clj-file-browser

-I'm an app.
-Or maybe I'm a library?
-I haven't decided yet.

-The choice is up to you!
+This is a simple demo of seesaw usage for my introduction to seesaw presentation

 ## Usage

-FIXME
+lein run

 ## License

-Copyright © 2012 FIXME
+Copyright © 2012 xiaonaitong

 Distributed under the Eclipse Public License, the same as Clojure.